 Insulate your windows.

-Windows are one of the biggest culprits when it comes to escaping heat, and there are several ways to make sure that precious warmth stays within your walls.
+Windows are one of the biggest culprits when it comes to letting heat escape, and there are several ways to make sure that precious warmth stays within your walls.
 Energy.gov says that the right type of drapery, when hung over windows, can reduce heat loss by up to 10%.
 In areas with particularly cold winters, such as Chicago, installing plastic window insulation can save you up to $100 a winter if you apply it to enough windows.
-Such products can stop leaks and drafts, and are inexpensive, especially in light of the savings they’ll give you.
+Such products can stop leaks and drafts and are relatively inexpensive, especially in light of the savings they’ll give you.

 Market your efforts!